 Every Thursday Night 7PM PST / 10 PM EST we stream an interview or discussion live on YouTube, and this website.

-For those who like to read words on Wednesday we (or a guest) post to the blog.
+For those who like to read words, we (or a guest) sometimes blog on Wednesdays.

 Most Recent Podcasts and Blog Posts